Our Solutions

 The second thing that our minds love is information.
 Conversely, our minds hate uncertainty which is perceived as a threat.
 In the face of it, our minds react in one of two ways: fighting or fleeing.
 We either try to escape the feelings of anxiety and fear that uncertainty triggers, or we try to wrestle with the uncertainty through knowledge-gathering and problem-solving, convinced that we can think our way through it.

-Our neurological programming can produce very recognizable behaviors and emotions when we encounter change in our lives – either at work or in our personal lives.
-For example, shock, denial, and frustration.
+Our neurological programming can produce very recognizable behaviors and emotions when we encounter change in our lives – either at work or in our personal lives, for example: shock, denial, and frustration.
 These behaviors were initially codified in the Kubler-Ross Change Curve model which has been fundamental in helping people and organizations globally to understand the change process and human reactions to it.

 Inspired by the Change Curve and informed by our years working with global clients, we have defined the two possible paths through a major change in the business context (like a strategic transformation, merger, or massive reorganization).
 Path 1 (the gray line in the graph below) will look familiar.
 It’s the default path we can all wander when change –and specifically how our minds react to change – is ignored and unmanaged.
-It’s the path that drains one’s mental energy, lowers performance and engagement, and torpedoes any hope that changes will belong-lasting.
+It’s the path that drains one’s mental energy, lowers performance and engagement, and torpedoes any hope that changes will be long-lasting.

 Path 1: The Unmanaged Path